asumacodes/javascript-fundamentals/how-js-works.md

 - 🎓 [JavaScript.info](https://javascript.info/)

 ---
+## Contributing

+Feel free to contribute to this document by creating a pull request or opening an issue!

+---
 Created with 💻 by AsumaCodes

-Feel free to contribute! 🌟